Sample Path Regularity of Gaussian Processes from the Covariance Kernel: Discussion on Sobolev Regularity

-In this section we investigate how the regularity of the kernel affects the weak differentiability of the sample paths.
+In this section we discuss how the regularity of the kernel affects the weak differentiability of the sample paths.
 Specifically, we consider the important $L^2$-Sobolev regularity.
+The result in this section, Theorem \ref{thm: sobolev}, is a direct consequence of \cite{scheuerer_regularity_2010} combined with our Lemma \ref{lem equiv}.
 The more general $L^p$-Sobolev regularity is studied in \cite{henderson_sobolev_2024}.
+This reference includes in particular an alternative characterisation for $p=2$ \cite[Proposition 4.4]{henderson_sobolev_2024}.

 To characterise only the local regularity of the sample paths, as for Hölder spaces, we define the local pre-Sobolev spaces.